 CMDB: The proposed solution

-We need to adopt some regimen to the top of this triangle, namely the software request process.
+We need to adopt some SAM regimen to the top of this triangle, namely the software request process.
 First and foremost, we should be looking to enforce ALL software requests via a central point; if that central point splits to accommodate end user requests and project/program management requests then so much the better.
 The request concerned should capture as a minimum:

 - A unique ID for the business service the software addresses